dkuteda/NoSQL_Project/README.md

-Heyo ok so here are the tasks of everyone:
+Heyo ok so here are the tasks of everyone (assignment 2):

 David
 CRUD of employees